Are San Onofre nuclear waste canisters cracking?

 The Fukushima Daiichi nuclear disaster continues and radiation from Fukushima has traveled to the U.S., yet limited radiation data is available to the public.
 See NRC Fukushima Lesson’s Learned for status of what the NRC and U.S. reactors are doing [or not doing] to avoid similar problems.

-- Share this information with others.
+- Share this information and website with others today.

 - See How to Help for other actions you can take.

-San Onofre Safety (SOS)
+About San Onofre Safety (SOS)

-This website is a public resource for creditable information about San Onofre Nuclear Power Plant safety issues, cost issues and related information.
+This website is a self-funded public resource for creditable information about San Onofre Nuclear Power Plant safety issues, cost issues and related information.
 Much of the information is relevant to other nuclear power plants and their nuclear waste.
 The information was extensively research and fact checked by local citizens and organizations concerned about the risks from San Onofre and other nuclear power plants.
 By improving public awareness, our goal is to reduce the likelihood of a nuclear disaster in California and elsewhere.
 The San Onofre nuclear reactors and highly toxic radioactive waste storage facilities are located just south of San Clemente, California.
 Diablo Canyon nuclear power plant is located in San Luis Obispo county.
 California’s Humboldt and Rancho Seco nuclear reactors are shut down, but their highly toxic radioactive waste is stored on-site — indefinitely.

 Southern California Edison decided to decommission the San Onofre nuclear reactors on June 7th, 2013, after the NRC’s Atomic Safety and Licensing Board said restarting the Unit 2 reactor would be a nuclear experiment.

-Thanks to Kendra Ulrich, Shaun Bernie, Damon Moglen and S. David Freeman with Friends of the Earth; Arnie and Maggie Gundersen, Fairewinds Associates; Dan Hirsch, Committee to Bridge the Gap; Senator Barbara Boxer; and Southern California concerned citizens, elected officials and others who vigilantly fought Southern California Edison and the Nuclear Regulatory Commission to allow the truth to prevail.
+Thanks to Kendra Ulrich, Shaun Bernie, Damon Moglen and S. David Freeman with Friends of the Earth; Arnie and Maggie Gundersen, Fairewinds Associates; Dan Hirsch, Committee to Bridge the Gap; Senator Barbara Boxer; and California concerned citizens, elected officials and others who vigilantly fought Southern California Edison and the Nuclear Regulatory Commission to allow the truth to prevail.
 And a special thanks to the concerned citizens who contributed millions of dollars to help keep Southern California safe from a nuclear disaster.